samplchallenges/SAMPL6/pKa_challenge_instructions.md

 - For values which you don't have an estimate, leave that cell of the csv table empty.

 #### Prediction Type II - microstate populations as a function of pH
-Predicting the fractional microstate populations between pH interval 2 to 12 with 0.1 pH increments.
+Predicting the fractional microstate populations between pH interval 2 to 12 in 0.1 pH increments.

 - Fill one `typeII_microstate_fractional_populations.csv` template file for all molecules and microstates you have predictions for.
 - For each molecule, report as many microstates as your method predicts.
 - To determine the microstate ID for your predicted microstate populations, check the csv files and spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates) that list microscopic species.
 - If your predicted structure is not included in the list, contact us to [make a request for new microstate](mehtap.isik@choderalab.org).
 See more details in the section below ("A warning about enumerated microstates and requesting the missing microstates").
-- For each pH, report the *natural logarithm* of the fractional micrstate populations in scientific notation with three decimals of precision (e.g., 1.02e-4). e.g. For a molecule with only two possible microstates A and B `ln(fractional microstate population) = ln(N_A/(N_A+N_B))` where `N_A` and `N_B` represent percentage of microstate populations of A and B.
+- For each pH, report the *natural logarithm* of the fractional microstate populations in scientific notation with three decimals of precision (e.g., 1.02e-4). e.g. For a molecule with only two possible microstates A and B `ln(fractional microstate population) = ln(N_A/(N_A+N_B))` where `N_A` and `N_B` represent percentage of microstate populations of A and B.
 At a pH where 90.0% of the molecules are in microstate B and 10.0% of molecules are in state A  `ln(fractional microstate A population) = ln(0.100/(0.100+0.900)) = -2.30e0`.
 - If your estimate of `fractional microstate population` is 0, thus `ln(fractional microstate population) = ln(0)`, report as `-infinity`, but note that attempting to resolve the log-population of low-population states is important for some of the evaluation metrics.